Quarterly Stocks of Frozen and Chilled Meats Survey (FRMT)

 Data sources and methodology

-The universe consists of all cold storage warehouses storing red meat licensed by Agriculture and Agri-Food Canada.
+The target population consists of all cold storage warehouses storing red meat licensed by the Canadian Food Inspection Agency.
+This is also the observed population.

 This survey is a census with a cross-sectional design.